Spring is right around the corner and after a long winter, a trip is in order, so who is ready for an escape to the South Okanagan?

 Spring is considered shoulder season in Osoyoos and you can often find cheaper rates or even package deals at hotels, wineries or attractions.

-By beating the busy season, you will have your choice of accommodation without the worry of places being fully booked up and there are chances you even get upgraded for free.
+By beating the busy season, you will have your choice of accommodation without the worry of places being fully booked up.
+To find any packages that may be currently offered, check out our Travel Deals here.

 The Golf